DHTMLX/gantt-docs/data/api/gantt_calculatetasklevel.md

 calculateTaskLevel
 =============
-@short: calculates the level of a task
+@short: calculates the level of nesting of a task

 @params: